brianrojrc/brianrojrc.github.io/about.md

     <span class="section-marker">[2]</span>
     <h2>Background</h2>

     <p>A little about me: I was born and raised in St. Lucie, Florida.
-After high school, I was accepted to Cornell University, but due to financial constraints, I began my education at Indian River State College (IRSC) while helping my family's business.
-After earning my AA, I was accepted to both UCF and UF.
-I made my decision to choose UCF, where I'm currently pursuing a BS in Computer Engineering and Mathematics.</p>
+After high school, I was accepted to Cornell University and other state colleges, but due to financial constraints led me to begin at Indian River State College (IRSC) while helping support my family's businesses.
+After earning my AA, I was accepted to both UCF and UF, ultimately choosing UCF, where I'm currently pursuing a BS in Computer Engineering and Mathematics.

-    <p>As a first-generation college student from an immigrant family, I'm the first in my family to pursue higher education.
-Given our lack of wealth and academic background, earning this degree is a significant achievement for my family.</p>
+    <p>As a first-generation college student from an immigrant family, I'm the first to pursue higher education, and the only one in my family to go to college, earning this degree represents a significant milestone for my family..</p>

-    <p>From a young age, I've been drawn to books, puzzles, and anything related to computers and math.
-My curiosity led me to tweaking hardware, jailbreaking and finding bugs on iOS devices, and eventually exploring machine learning and finance.
-Initially, I majored in finance, due to having a passion for the markets when I turned 18.
-However, after seeking advice from professionals like Agustin Lebron from Jane Street and Kris Sidal from Ambrus Group, I realized I should've majored in the passion I always had: engineering.
-Though this decision set me back two years academically, it was the right choice for my long-term goals.</p>
+    <p>From a young age, I've been drawn to books, philosophu, and anything related to computers and math.
+My curiosity led me to tweaking IOS hardware and software, I had alot of interest and passion for Apple devices, and eventually exploring machine learning and finance.
+Initially, I majored in finance at IRSC, due to having a passion for the markets when I turned 18.
+However, after seeking guidance from professionals like Agustin Lebron formerly from Jane Street and Kris Sidal from Ambrus Group, I realized I should've majored in the passion I always had: engineering.
+Though this decision set me back two years academically, it was the right choice for my long term goals..</p>

     <p>Before transferring to UCF, I had the privilege of studying under Dr. Zheng, my physics professor at IRSC.
 His unique teaching style and mentorship impacted me, introducing advanced methods that reshaped how I approach solving problems and deepened my passion for education.</p>